apache/flink/docs/programming_guide.md

 values.
 Keys are "virtual": they are defined as functions over the actual data to guide the grouping operator.

+### Define keys for Tuples
+{:.no_toc}

-The simplest case is grouping a data set of Case Classes on one or more of it's fields:
+The simplest case is grouping a data set of Tuples on one or more fields of the Tuple:
 {% highlight scala %}
-case class WordCount(docId: Int, word: String, count: Int) val input: DataSet[WordCount] = // [...]
+val input: DataSet[(Int, String, Long)] = // [...]
 val grouped = input
-  .groupBy("word")
+  .groupBy(0)
   .reduceGroup(/*do something*/)
 {% endhighlight %}

-The data set is grouped on the second field of the Case Class (the one of String type).
-The group reduce function will thus receive groups of elements with the same value in the second field.
+The data set is grouped on the first field of the tuples (the one of Integer type).
+The group-reduce function will thus receive groups of tuples with the same value in the first field.

 {% highlight scala %}
-val input: DataSet[WordCount] = // [...]
+val input: DataSet[(Int, String, Long)] = // [...]
 val grouped = input
-  .groupBy("docId", "word")
-  .reduceGroup(/*do something*/);
+  .groupBy(0,1)
+  .reduce(/*do something*/)
 {% endhighlight %}

-Here the DataSet is grouped on the composite key consisting of the first and the second fields, therefore the group reduce function will receive groups with the same value in both fields.
+The data set is grouped on the composite key consisting of the first and the second fields, therefore the group-reduce function will receive groups with the same value for both fields.

-As a special case, fields of Tuple DataSets can also be specified by (zero-based) index:
+A note on nested Tuples: If you have a DataSet with a nested tuple, such as:
 {% highlight scala %}
-val input: DataSet[(Int, String, Int)] = // [...]
-val grouped = input
-  .groupBy(0, 1)
-  .reduceGroup(/*do something*/);
+val ds: DataSet[((Int, Float), String, Long)]
 {% endhighlight %}

-For DataSets that don't contain Case Classes or Tuples, key definition is done via a "key selector" function, which takes as argument one dataset element and must return a key of an arbitrary data type.
-For example:
+Specifying `groupBy(0)` will cause the system to use the full `Tuple2` as a key (with the Int and Float being the key).
+If you want to "navigate" into the nested `Tuple2`, you have to use a string-based expression, as explained below.
+For this particular example, you would have to specfiy `"_1._1"`.

+### Define key using a String Expression
+{:.no_toc}

+Starting from release 0.7-incubating, you can use String-based key expressions to select keys.

+The String expressions allow to specify the name of the field in a class you want to group by.

+In the example below, we have a `WC` POJO with two fields "word" and "count".
+To group by the field "word", we just pass this name to the `groupBy()` function.

-{% highlight scala %}
+{% highlight java %}
-// some ordinary object
+// some ordinary POJO (Plain old Java Object) class WC(var word: String, var count: Int) {
-class WC {
-  val word: String
-  val count: Int
+  def this() { this("", 0L) }
 }
 val words: DataSet[WC] = // [...]
-val counts: DataSet[WC] = words groupBy { _.word } reduce { /*do something*/}
+val wordCounts = words.groupBy("word").reduce(/*do something*/)

+// or, as a case class, which is less typing case class WC(word: String, count: Int) val words: DataSet[WC] = // [...] val wordCounts = words.groupBy("word").reduce(/*do something*/)
 {% endhighlight %}

+**Conditions** for a class to enable using field selection expressions:

+- The class must be public
+- It must have a public constructor without arguments or be a case class.
+- All fields either have to be public or there must be getters and setters for all non-public fields.
+If the field name is `foo` the getter and setters must be called `foo` and `foo_=`.
+This is what normally gets generated when you hava a `var foo` in your class.
+This also automatically applies to case classes since the getters and setters are automatically generated.

+**Valid Expressions**:

+- You can select POJO fields by their field name
+- You can select Tuple fields by their field name as well.
+For example `_1` or `_6`.
+- You can select nested fields in POJOs and Tuples.
+Expressions like `user.zip` or `user.groupId` are valid.
+Flink also supports POJOs inside Tuples: `_2.user.zip`.
+- You can select all fields at each level.
+To select all fields, specify `*`.
+This also works for the nested case: `user.*`.

+**Example for nested POJO**

+{% highlight scala %}
+class WC(var complex: ComplexNestedClass, var count: Int) {
+  def this() { this(null, 0) }
+}
+class ComplexNestedClass(
+    var someNumber: Int,
+    someFloat: Float,
+    word: (Long, Long, String),
+    hadoopCitizen: IntWritable) {
+  def this() { this(0, 0, (0, 0, ""), new IntWritable(0)) }
+}
+{% endhighlight %}

+These are valid expressions for the example POJO above:

+- `count`: The count field in the `WC` class.
+- `complex.*`: Selects all fields in the `ComplexNestedClass`.
+- `complex.word._3`: Selects the last field in the Tuple3.
+- `complex.hadoopCitizen`: Selects a Hadoop-`Writable` type as a key.

+Please note that you can only use types inside POJOs that Flink is able to serialize.
+Currently, we are using [Avro](http://avro.apache.org) to serialize arbitrary objects (such as `Date`).

+### Define key using a Key Selector Function
+{:.no_toc}

+An additional way to define keys are "key selector" functions, which takes as argument one dataset element and returns a key of an arbitrary data type by performing an arbitrary computation on this element.
+For example:
+{% highlight scala %}
+// some ordinary case class
+case class WC(word: String, count: Int) val words: DataSet[WC] = // [...]
+val wordCounts = words
+  .groupBy( _.word ).reduce(/*do something*/)
+{% endhighlight %}

 Remember that keys are not only used for grouping, but also joining and matching data sets:
 {% highlight scala %}
-// some object
+// some case class
-case class Rating(name: String, category: String, points: Int) val ratings: DataSet[Rating] = // [...]
+case class Rating(name: String, category: String, points: Int)

+val ratings: DataSet[Rating] = // [...]
 val weights: DataSet[(String, Double)] = // [...]

-// Tuples are also Case Classes in Scala, so we could use this: val weightedRatings = ratings.join(weights).where("category").equalTo("_1")
+val weightedRatings = ratings.join(weights).where("category").equalTo("_1")

-// Or This:
-val weightedRatings2 = ratings.join(weights).where("category").equalTo(0)
 {% endhighlight %}
 </div>
 </div>